rebelsky/sams-assorted-musings-reflections/duke-tip-2016.md

 standardized tests.
 I didn't get a lot of instructions, but I'm told that I'm supposed to give an "inspirational" speech.*

 Good afternoon.
-As Joe said, my name is Sam Rebelsky and I teach computer science (and many other things) at Grinnell.
+As Dr. Bagnoli said, my name is Sam Rebelsky and I teach computer science (and many other things) at Grinnell.
 Congratulations to you and your parents for your academic successes!
 You should be very proud of your achievements.